ratschlab/immunopepper/docs/tutorials.rst

 .. code-block:: console

     immunopepper  build --output-dir immunopepper_usecase/ --ann-path  immunopepper/tests/data_simulated/data/build_mode/simulated_Ipp.gtf --splice-path  immunopepper/tests/data_simulated/data/build_mode/genes_graph_conf3.merge_graphs.pickle --ref-path  immunopepper/tests/data_simulated/data/build_mode/genome.fa --kmer 9 --count-path immunopepper/tests/data_simulated/data/build_mode/genes_graph_conf3.merge_graphs.count.hdf5 --parallel 1 --batch-size 1  --start-id 0 --process-num 0 --output-fasta --somatic immunopepper/tests/data_simulated/data/build_mode/variants_somatic.vcf --germline immunopepper/tests/data_simulated/data/build_mode/variants_germline.vcf --mutation-sample simulated_Ipp_1_sample3 --verbose 2

-#TODO: save the results in the github so that users can look at them without running the example?

 In this command, the build mode of immunopepper is run on the :ref:`input_data` described in the section above.
 Moreover, the output directory is set to a folder called *immunopepper_usecase/cohort_mutsimulated_Ipp_1_sample3*, located on the directory where the command is executed.
 The kmer length is set to 9, as it is a common kmer length selected in clinical applications.
 Finally, there are also two mutation files provided, a somatic and a germline file.
 These files will apply the existing mutations and take them into account when computing the output.
 One important thing to note is that, if mutations are provided, an extra filter layer is included.
 This layer will ensure that only peptides different to the reference (base genome + germline) are included in the output.